-1. Improvement and refurbishment to the sports pavilion

-The pavilion does not have adequate changing provision for female users, and this restricts the opportunities for women and girls to engage in sports on the village recreation ground.
-Use of CIL monies will enable adaptations to be made to remedy the situation.
+- 1 Improvement and refurbishment to the sports pavilion The pavilion does not have adequate changing provision for female users, and this restricts the opportunities for women and girls to engage in sports on the village recreation ground.
+Use of CIL monies - Outdoor gym Maintaining physical fitness is important for people of all ages.

-Outdoor gym

-Maintaining physical fitness is important for people of all ages.
 Provision of an outdoor gym for adults will increase opportunities for the whole adult population to remain active.
-We will also consider the possibility of making provision specifically for children.

-3. Refurbishment of Village Hall and Parish Clerk's office

-The Village Hall, a Giles Gilbert Scott building built in 1872, requires adaptations to enable it to be used more flexibly, so that it can continue to meet modern needs.
+We will also consider the possibility of making provision specifically for children. - Refurbishment of Village Hall and Parish Clerk's office The Village Hall, a Giles Gilbert Scott building built in 1872, requires adaptations to enable it to be used more flexibly, so that it can continue to meet modern needs.
 In addition, the parish clerk currently operates from his own home.
 This is not a satisfactory situation in the long term, and a parish clerk's office needs to be provided.
-There are opportunities to do so as part of adaptations to the Village Hall.

-4. Additional parking provision

-The village has a significant parking problem, both from residents and from visitors.
-We will continue to look for additional parking spaces that can be provided within the framework of this NDP.

-5. Additional cemetery capacity

-The existing village cemetery is likely to be near or at capacity before the end of the plan period.
+There are opportunities to do so as part of adaptations to the Village Hall. - Additional parking provision The village has a significant parking problem, both from residents and from visitors.
+We will continue to look for additional parking spaces that can be provided within the framework of this NDP. - Additional cemetery capacity The existing village cemetery is likely to be near or at capacity before the end of the plan period.
 We will look for opportunities to provide additional capacity.

-4.4.
-Tourism and Leisure
+4.4 Tourism and leisure

-4.4.1.
-Objectives
+4.4.1 Objectives

-- 1. To promote and manage sustainable tourism to enhance the cultural and economic well-being of the village. - 2.
-To retain and promote recreational facilities for all members of the community. - 3.
-To preserve the character and nature of the village for its residents and visitors.
+- To promote and manage sustainable tourism to enhance the cultural and economic well-being of the village. - To retain and promote recreational facilities for all members of the community. - To preserve the character and nature of the village for its residents